xenolog/l23network/README.md

     ifcfg-ovs-br-ex
     ifcfg-zzz-aaa0

-And OS will configure interfaces br-ex and aaa0 after eth0
+And the OS will configure interfaces br-ex and aaa0 after eth0

 ### Default gateway